 In case you missed last week’s post, here’s my plan:

-I’ve been enamored with a stunning large-scale cloud print by JR Goodwin for ages, but at £930, it was never going to happen.
+I’ve been enamored with a stunning large-scale cloud print by JR Goodwin for ages, but at £930, it wasn’t going to happen.
 Then I stumbled on a similar – but much more affordable – print at Society 6.
 The dimensions are different, but actually better for my space, and it’s just as pretty.
 Although it’s a US site, Society 6 offers free world-wide shipping, so it seemed like a no-brainer.
 That’s the one on the mood board.

 Total game changer.
 I still like the cloud print a lot, but I love this painting on a whole other level.
 It’s oils, ink and acrylic on paper, and it’s pretty big – it would fit perfectly to hide the awkward mirror that’s attached to the wall behind the dresser, half poking out like a weirdo (there are pictures of that in week one’s post).